You are currently viewing How To Grow Course Sales Using Lesson Previews

 Prospects will want to verify that their video player works on their device and internet provider.

-Computer desktops, tablets, and mobile phones use different browsers and operating systems.
-These browsers and OSes may not support some of the features of your learning technology platform.
+Desktop computers, tablets, and mobile phones operate on different browsers and operating systems.
+These browsers and operating systems may not support certain features of your learning technology platform.

 Some of the media player features include:

-- Video window size, position – in window, pop-up, full screen
+• Video window size, position – in the window, pop-up, full-screen

-- Media controls like pause, skip back, fast forward can behave in funky ways on some configurations
+• Media controls like pause, skip back and fast forward can behave in funky ways on some configurations

 Internet Speed & Geolocation for Online Courses

-Prospective students may have strong, modern fiber speeds internet all the way down to slow and choppy speeds.
-So it’s important for them to try a free lesson video to make sure that they can view the content without any audio or video issues.
+Prospective students may have internet speeds ranging from fast and reliable fiber connections to slow and inconsistent ones.
+Offering a free lesson video allows them to test whether they can view the content without experiencing audio or video issues.

 Your Camera Work Quality

-Students want to see a lesson that uses good cameras that are steady on stands while you teach.
+Students want to see lessons recorded with high-quality cameras that remain steady on stands during teaching.

-Cameras should use high mega pixel (>4MP) to record videos that are at least 720×480 resolution, but ideally 1920×1080 resolution.
-If you have the chance and storage to record at 60 frames a second, go for it with 60p.
-The P is progressive, which means each video frame is drawn from top to bottom, unlike old TVs that use Interlaced (I) to draw even lines then odd lines.
+Cameras should have high megapixel counts (at least 4MP) to capture videos with a resolution of at least 720×480, though 1920×1080 is ideal.
+If you have the capacity and storage to record at 60 frames per second, opt for 60p.
+The “p” stands for progressive, meaning each video frame is drawn from top to bottom, unlike older TVs that use interlaced (I) scanning, which alternates between even and odd lines.

-If you are recording your head for powerpoint lessons, you can use a physical camera or your laptop camera.
-If your laptop has an old webcam, then consider adding a high end logitech USB webcam, or using a ring camera behind your monitor/laptop.
+For PowerPoint lessons where you are recording yourself, you can use either a physical camera or your laptop’s built-in camera.
+If your laptop has an outdated webcam, consider upgrading to a high-end Logitech USB webcam or using a ring camera positioned behind your monitor or laptop.

-Your cameras should sit still on tripods or be attached to your computer/desk.
-Having a still camera will help the students follow along without the distraction that comes from a moving camera.
+Your cameras should remain stationary, mounted on tripods or securely attached to your computer or desk.
+A stable camera ensures students can follow along without the distraction of shaky footage.

 Depending on the quality you are going for, you may want to use multiple cameras.
 This allows for one primary shot watching you speak as well as a secondary camera that may be used for variety but more often is used as a closeup on what you are teaching.
 Think about how the PBS artist Bob Ross teaches painting with shots of him talking to the audience as well as close-up shots of him painting with a fan brush.